jasongoodwin/topics/README.md

 But share, review, socialize.
 These are areas to progress on, not be perfect day 1.

 ## Cargo.lock
-Cargo.lock is included in the project, but this should be removed.
+Cargo.lock is included in the project as it's the end of the dependency chain (eg a binary).
-Cargo.lock is best included with libraries and excluded in applications like this.
-For simplicity, it's included but if this was a real stand-alone project intended for use, this should be removed.

 ## Unwraps and Thread Panics
 It's easy to unsafely `unwrap` and this is one of the areas that young teams will make mistakes.